haskell/vscode-haskell/README.md

 - Sometimes the language server might get stuck in a rut and stop responding to your latest changes.
   Should this occur you can try restarting the language server with <kbd>Ctrl</kbd> <kbd>shift</kbd> <kbd>P</kbd>/<kbd>⌘</kbd> <kbd>shift</kbd> <kbd>P</kbd> > Restart Haskell LSP Server.
 - Usually the error or unexpected behaviour is already reported in the [haskell language server issue tracker](https://github.com/haskell/haskell-language-server/issues).
 Finding the issue could be useful to help resolve it and sometimes includes a workaround for the issue.
-- You can also check the troubleshooting section in the server documentation: <https://haskell-language-server.readthedocs.io/en/latest/troubleshooting.html>
+- You can also check the [troubleshooting section](https://haskell-language-server.readthedocs.io/en/latest/troubleshooting.html) in the server documentation.

 ## Contributing